 Materials and Design

 According to Valandre, the Shocking Blue uses 1 pound 11 ounces of fill down from the “French fatty gray goose.”
 This weight of down is typically found in approximately 0-degree-rated bags by other manufacturers.
 Valandre states that down used in their products comes from geese that are allowed to roam outside, though in a 2009 post on Backpacking Light a user claiming to be the designer for Valandre does seem to state that the down comes from geese used in the fois gras industry.
-Many of us would rather not think about the materials used in our outdoor gear (animal-derived or otherwise), but it may be worth noting that fois gras production is banned in many countries and in California on animal welfare grounds.
+It may be worth noting that fois gras production is banned in many countries and in California on animal welfare grounds.
 In any case, the down used in the Shocking Blue is of excellent quality–soft, lofty, and evenly-dispersed in the sleeping bag’s baffles.
 Some sources describe the down as 850+, and some describe it as 800.

 The Shocking Blue’s 80 separate shell fabric panels are designed to naturally lift off a sleeper.
 Valandre alternately calls this a “tubular bell” and “3D-baffle” design.

 The Shocking Blue really is big in the torso.
-Even while wearing a fleece and a super-puffy Arc’teryx belay jacket (the Cerium SV) I still have space left to move.
-Valandre obliquely describes the Shocking Blue as “compatible” with its own down suits–whatever you make of that, the Shocking Blue is clearly designed to accommodate a full-on mountaineering jacket.
-It’s often pointed out that extra room in a sleeping bag can lead to thermal inefficiency, because your body has to heat extra air and airflow can circulate heat away from your body.
-Therefore, it’s probably fair to say that you can use the Shocking Blue like a conventional sleeping bag, but it becomes a more and more compelling choice the more you can fill the available space with extra layers.
+Even while wearing a fleece and a super-puffy Arc’teryx Cerium SV belay jacket I still have space left to move.
+Valandre describes the Shocking Blue as “compatible” with its own down suits.
+As far as I can tell, this “compatibility” refers to the spacious interior dimensions of the Shocking Blue, which provide enough room for a mountaineering parka.
+Extra room in a sleeping bag can lead to thermal inefficiency because your body has to heat extra air, which can then circulate away from your body.
+It’s probably fair to say that you can use the Shocking Blue like a conventional sleeping bag, but it seems to be designed for use in conjunction with worn insulating layers.

 So what about that temperature rating?
-Well, the bottom line here is that conventional temperature ratings don’t apply to this bag because it’s not designed to be used like a conventional sleeping bag.
-Based on my personal experience, while wearing minimal clothing the comfort rating for this bag might be about +5℉, but again, that’s not what this bag is designed for.
+Well, the bottom line here is that conventional temperature ratings are hard to apply to this bag because it’s not designed to be used like a conventional sleeping bag.
+Based on my personal experience, while wearing minimal clothing the comfort rating for this bag might be about +10℉, but again, that’s not what this bag is designed for.
 With my Cerium SV down jacket I have slept happily through the night at -10℉ in the Shocking Blue, and have no reason to doubt those reporting that they’ve been comfortable below -20℉.